jackalnom/blarg/site/content/posts/teaching-real-lessons-fake-worlds.md

 That notion is the seed of my classroom simulations: worlds that run on their own, where students must reason about living systems rather than static puzzles.

 My first classroom simulation-game came out of a databases course.
 Early on, I realized students weren't really feeling what it meant to run a production system: the pressure, the messiness, the human factors.
 Software without customers is sterile.
 But software that serves a live world, with people depending on it, becomes something else entirely—unpredictable, alive, and worth thinking about.
-The kind of thing that breaks at 3 a.m.

 For example: